-Pollutant Public health or water resource impacts Pathogens Parasites, bacteria, and viruses can cause communicable diseases through direct or indirect body contact or ingestion of contaminated water or shellfish.
-Pathogens can be transported for significant distances in ground water or surface waters.
-Nitrogen Nitrogen is an aquatic plant nutrient that can contribute to eutrophication and dissolved oxygen loss in surface waters, especially in nitrogen-limited lakes, estuaries, and coastal embayments.
+Pollutant Public health or water resource impacts

+- Pathogens Parasites, bacteria, and viruses can cause communicable diseases through direct or indirect body contact or ingestion of contaminated water or shellfish.
+Pathogens can be transported for significant distances in ground water or surface waters. - Nitrogen Nitrogen is an aquatic plant nutrient that can contribute to eutrophication and dissolved oxygen loss in surface waters, especially in nitrogen-limited lakes, estuaries, and coastal embayments.
 Algae and aquatic weeds can contribute trihalomethane (THM) precursors to the water column that might generate carcinogenic THMs in chlorinated drinking water.
-Excessive nitrate-nitrogen in drinking water can cause methemoglobinemia in infants and pregnancy complications.
-Phosphorus Phosphorus is an aquatic plant nutrient that can contribute to outrophication of phoenhorus limited inland ourface waters.
-High algol
+Excessive nitrate-nitrogen in drinking water can cause methemoglobinemia in infants and pregnancy complications. - Phosphorus Phosphorus is an aquatic plant nutrient that can contribute to eutrophication of phosphorus-limited inland surface waters.

-Phosphorus is an aquatic plant nutrient that can contribute to eutrophication of phosphorus-limited inland surface waters.
 High algal and aquatic plant production during eutrophication is often accompanied by increases in populations of decomposer bacteria and reduced dissolved oxygen levels for fish and other organisms.